 Trieste

 It is a surprisingly beautiful city located on the Italian Adriatic Coast.
-Furthermore, it offers much, including the University of Coffee and Barcolana Regatta.
+Furthermore, it offers many things, including the University of Coffee and Barcolana Regatta.
 More importantly, the city is adorned with beautiful lights during Christmas, and there are several Christmas markets to explore.
 Take advantage of visiting the Miramare Castle and eating the Presnitz cake.
-But, remember to wear warm clothes as it can get cold in winter.
+But remember to wear warm clothes, as it can get cold in winter.

-To reach Trieste is easy; fly to Trieste Airport or add it as a day trip when visiting Venice ( it is only 2 hours by train away).
+To reach Trieste, you can fly to Trieste Airport or add it as a day trip when visiting Venice ( it is only 2 hours by train away).

 ©GETTY via forbes.com